validatedpatterns/docs/_posts/2022-12-01-multicluster-devsecops.md

 ## Where do we go from here?

-This pattern provides a complete deployment solution for Multicluster DevSecOps that can be used as part of a secure supply chain deployment pattern across different industries.
+This pattern provides a complete deployment solution for Multicluster DevSecOps that can be used as part of a supply chain deployment pattern across different industries.

 Documentation for how to install the pattern is [here](/devsecops/), where there are detailed installation instructions and more technical details on the different components in the pattern.